 About the study

-In this study, the researchers used 7 T QSM to investigate abnormalities in the brainstem subregions, including midbrain, pons, medulla, and superior cerebellar peduncle (SCP), defined a priori as regions of interest (ROIs).
-The study enrolled post-hospitalization COVID patients and healthy controls.
-Inclusion criteria for COVID patients were: evidence of COVID-19 infection confirmed by polymerase chain reaction (PCR) of respiratory samples for SARS-CoV-2, no pre-COVID history of neurological or psychiatric disorders, and no contradictions to 7 T MRI.
-The healthy controls consisted of individuals scanned before the COVID-19 pandemic and those scanned during the pandemic, who were asymptomatic and had no history of positive PCR for SARS-CoV-2.
+The researchers used 7 T QSM to investigate abnormalities in the brainstem subregions, including midbrain, pons, medulla, and superior cerebellar peduncle, defined a priori as regions of interest (ROIs).
+The study enrolled COVID patients after hospitalization and healthy controls.
+Inclusion criteria for COVID patients were: evidence of COVID-19 infection confirmed by polymerase chain reaction (PCR) of respiratory samples for SARS-CoV-2, no pre-COVID history of neurological or psychiatric disorders, and no contradictions for 7 T MRI.
+The healthy controls were individuals scanned before the COVID-19 pandemic and asymptomatic individuals with no history of positive PCR for SARS-CoV-2, scanned during the pandemic.

-Laboratory analysis included peak C-reactive protein (CRP) levels, D-dimer levels, and the lowest platelet count during hospital stay.
+Laboratory tests included C-reactive protein (CRP) and D-dimer levels, and the lowest platelet count during hospital stay.
 At follow-up, functional recovery was assessed using the modified Rankin Scale, and mental health was assessed using the anxiety (the Generalized Anxiety Disorder-7 ) and depression (the Patient Health Questionnaire-9) questionnaires.

 Results

-The study included 30 post-hospitalization COVID patients and 51 healthy controls.
-Age did not differ between the two groups (57 ± 12 years in the post-hospitalization COVID group and 53 ± 15 years in the control group), but there were more men in the control group than in the COVID group (34 vs. 18).
+The study included 30 COVID-19 patients after hospitalization and 51 healthy controls.
+Age did not differ between the two groups (57 ± 12 years in the post-hospitalization COVID group and 53 ± 15 years in the control group).
+There were more men in the control group than in the COVID group (34 vs. 18).
 The median time from hospital admission to the MRI scan in the post-hospitalization COVID group was 199 days (93–548 days).

 Conclusion

-Because ultra-high-field 7 T QSM was sensitive to observed pathological changes in the brainstem that are not detected at standard clinical field strengths, the researchers suggested that this approach may be a valuable tool for investigating the long-term effects of COVID-19 on the brain.
+Because ultra-high-field 7 T QSM identified pathological changes in the brainstem that are not detected at standard clinical field strengths, the researchers suggested that this more sensitive approach may be a valuable tool for investigating the long-term effects of COVID-19 on the human brain.

 This article was published in Brain.